nicholas-mainardi/NAXiPP/README.md

  * `RFC5280.g` : this is the ANTLR grammar file, altogether with semantic actions which build the digital certificate data structure containing the results of parsing.
+ * `RFC5280.tokens` : file containing the list of tokens employed by the predicated grammar
  * `RFC5280Lexer.c` : this is the automatically generated lexer, that is the lexical recognizer.
 It basically transform a stream of bytes in a sequence of tokens which is later parsed